fbpx

 4. Super Bowl 13

 Rocky Bleier’s catch.
 Super Bowl 13 is the most exciting Super Bowl, from start to finish, that I remember.
-As the Steelers and Cowboys battled it out for Team of the 70s supremacy, the game produced a lifetime of memories.
-Thomas Henderson stripping the ball from Terry Bradshaw, and Mike Hegman returned the fumble for a Cowboys touchdown.
-Franco Harris rushing up the middle for a key score, with Lynn Swann following shortly afterward with his own touchdown.
-The Swann touchdown followed a very controversial pass interference call against Cowboy Bennie Barnes, and of course, there’s also the sure Cowboy touchdown that Hall of Fame tight end Jackie Smith dropped.
+As the Steelers and Cowboys battled it out for “Team of the 70s” supremacy, the game produced a lifetime of memories.
+Thomas Henderson stripped the ball from Terry Bradshaw, and Mike Hegman returned the fumble for a Cowboys touchdown.
+Franco Harris rushed up the middle for a key score, and Lynn Swann followed shortly afterward with his own touchdown.
+The Swann touchdown came after a very controversial pass interference call against Cowboy Bennie Barnes.
+Of course, there’s also the sure Cowboy touchdown pass that Hall of Fame tight end Jackie Smith dropped in the end zone.

-The play that made the cover of Sports Illustrated, however, was a leaping Rocky Bleier collecting a late first-half touchdown that Rocky loves to point out “gave us a lead we never relinquished.”
-Rocky tells the story of his catch in The Game before the Money, noting that he fooled Cowboy linebacker D.D.
+The play that made the cover of Sports Illustrated, however, was a leaping Rocky Bleier collecting a late first-half touchdown that Bleier loves to point out “gave us a lead we never relinquished.”
+Rocky tells the story of his catch in The Game before the Money, noting that he tricked Cowboy linebacker D.D.
 Lewis into moving up toward the line of scrimmage before Rocky drifted back into the end zone for the score.

 3. Super Bowl 34